UHDanke/gd_docs/triggers/spawn.md

 #### Item IDs

-Values below 0 are reserved for special items (-1 is Time, \-2 is Points, \-3 is Attempts).
+Values below 0 are reserved for special items (-1 is Time, -2 is Points, -3 is Attempts).
-Pickup can reference (but not change, they get limited to 0 or 9999\) IDs outside 0-9999.
+Pickup, Item Edit and Item Compare can reference (but not change, they get limited to 0 or 9999) IDs outside 0-9999.
-Item Edit cannot use ID 0\.
+Item Edit cannot use ID 0 as a parameter.
+Time, Time Event and Time Control can reference and use IDs outside 0-9999.
+As Item Compare and Item Edit cannot reference out of bounds IDs, accessing the values of these timers is not possible.
+It is however possible to store remaps inside timers and spawn a group with those remaps using Time Event.

 #### Song Channels